It’s not easy for young Australian men to come out as bisexual

 I spoke on the ABC triple j radio show The Hack about this study and the challenges of coming out for bisexual men.

 Here’s a summary of the main points I discussed.
-You can also listen to the audio recording below this summary.
+You can also listen to the audio recording below this summary or read the transcript of my speaking highlights.

 The stigma of being bi